30+ Lies You Were Told as a Kid—That You Probably Still Believe

 You should always follow the “five-second rule”

 If you’ve ever let a freshly bought snack slip from your fingers, you’ve probably thought about following the “five-second rule.”
 This famous rule implies that food can lie on the ground for five whole seconds before becoming contaminated by bacteria.
-Unfortunately, there is no scientific evidence of a golden window in which food can be dropped and safely recovered.
+Unfortunately, there is no scientific evidence of a time window in which food can be dropped and safely recovered.
 Arefa Cassobhoy, MD, MPH, medical editor at WebMD, previously told Reader’s Digest what doctors really think about the five-second rule: “Eating food that’s fallen to the ground does come with a risk of taking in bacteria known to cause food poisoning.
 Research shows food will instantaneously pick up bacteria from the surface it lands on.”
 Though it may pain you to part with your food, it’s better to be safe than sorry!

-These common hygiene habits actually do more harm than good.
+Surprise—these common hygiene habits actually do more harm than good.